qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/legend.rst

   d
   {'ne_10m_populated_places': <qgis._core.QgsVectorLayer object at 0x7f1e98c438b8>, 'regions': <qgis._core.QgsVectorLayer object at 0x7f1e98c43678>, 'countries': <qgis._core.QgsVectorLayer object at 0x7f1e98c43828>}

-Else you can also query the TOC by the name of the layer:
+You can also query the TOC using the name of the layer:

 .. code-block:: python

     country_layer = QgsProject.instance().mapLayersByName("countries")[0]

-.. note:: it returns a list with all the matching layers, for this we indexed with ``[0]`` to get the first (an unique layer with this name)
+.. note:: A list with all the matching layers is returned, so we index with ``[0]`` to get the first layer with this name.

 QgsLayerTreeGroup class
 =======================

 The layer tree is a classical tree structure built of nodes.
-There are currently two types of nodes: group nodes :class:`QgsLayerTreeGroup <qgis.core.QgsLayerTreeGroup>` and layer nodes :class:`QgsLayerTreeLayer <qgis.core.QgsLayerTreeLayer>`.
+There are currently two types of nodes: group nodes (:class:`QgsLayerTreeGroup <qgis.core.QgsLayerTreeGroup>`) and layer nodes (:class:`QgsLayerTreeLayer <qgis.core.QgsLayerTreeLayer>`).

-.. note:: for more information you can read this blog posts of Martin Dobias:
+.. note:: for more information you can read these blog posts of Martin Dobias:
   `Part 1 <https://www.lutraconsulting.co.uk/blog/2014/07/06/qgis-layer-tree-api-part-1/>`_
   `Part 2 <https://www.lutraconsulting.co.uk/blog/2014/07/25/qgis-layer-tree-api-part-2/>`_
   `Part 3 <https://www.lutraconsulting.co.uk/blog/2015/01/30/qgis-layer-tree-api-part-3/>`_